majdalsado/majdalsado.github.io/all_collections/_posts/2023-08-13-road-trip-in-anatolia.md

 The weather was perfect with clear skies, high visibility, and beautiful views.

 ![Valley road](/assets/img/article_imgs/turkey-roadtrip/29-road.jpg)

+View of the valley from up top

 ![View of the valley from up top](/assets/img/article_imgs/turkey-roadtrip/28-valley.jpg)

 As we get closer to Derinkuyu we start to notice thousands of caves alongside the road.

 ![Little caves and homes along the hill](/assets/img/article_imgs/turkey-roadtrip/30-caves.jpg)

 This region felt a bit eery as we hardly saw anyone in sight.
-These homes built into the hill we suspect were abandonded not too long ago.
+These homes built into the hill we suspect were abandoned not too long ago.

 ![More homes built into the hill](/assets/img/article_imgs/turkey-roadtrip/31-caves.jpg)